cwoodruff/book-network-programming-csharp/Chapter17/chapter17.md

 icon: stack
 label: Chap 17
 meta:
-title: "Using SignalR"
+title: "Looking to the Future with QUIC"
 visibility: hidden
 ---
 # 17

-# Using SignalR
+# Looking to the Future with QUIC